pcafrica/advanced_programming_2023-2024/README.md

 ---

-# :warning: Room change alert :warning:
+# :warning: Lecture cancelled :warning:
-## The lecture on Tue, Nov 28th will now take place in Room 003 at SISSA instead of the Big Meeting Room.
+## The lecture on Tue, Nov 28th has been cancelled due to unforeseen logistic issues.
-### Mark your calendars and spread the word!
+### The course will proceed according to the scheduling reported below.

 ---